 Corporate job interview attire for men

-To make sure you come across as someone who fits in the office environment also show this to employers, maintain professional attire and behavior.
-In a corporate job interview, you can never go wrong with a suit, which in this case means a matching colored jacket and pants, and a dress shirt with a tie.
+To make sure you come across as someone who fits in the office environment, also show this to employers and maintain professional attire and behavior.
+In a corporate job interview, you can never go wrong with a suit, which in this case means a matching-colored jacket and pants and a dress shirt with a tie.

 For instance, wear a white or blue long-sleeved shirt underneath or another safe color that is coordinated with your suit.
-Make sure your shirt is wrinkle free (iron it) and always avoid wearing an oversized shirt; this does not look good nor professional.
+Make sure your shirt is wrinkle-free (iron it), and always avoid wearing an oversized shirt; this does not look good or professional.

 Tip: Make sure you know how to tie a tie in advance.
-There al multiple ways to tie your tie and you should find out which one you go for before your interview.
+There are multiple ways to tie your tie, and you should find out which one you go for before your interview.
 Do a dress rehearsal and try on your complete outfit.

 Shoes and socks

-Your shoes will finish your look and therefore are another important part of looking professional on your job interview.
+Your shoes will finish your look and, therefore, are another important part of looking professional in your job interview.
 You can never go wrong with a round toe leather dress shoe.
 Your goal is to go clean and classic.

 Tip: Coordinate your socks with your dress shoes and make sure your socks are not too short.
 Dark socks and dark leather shoes always work.
 Ensure you shine your shoes before the interview.
 This is a sign that you pay attention to detail.

-For accessories goes; it’s not really necessary to a corporate job interview.
-You can choose to wear a pocket square that corresponds with your tie but as stated earlier; go conservative.
+For accessories goes it’s not really necessary for a corporate job interview.
+You can choose to wear a pocket square that corresponds with your tie, but as stated earlier, go conservative.
 Bright colors or patterns are not what you need in a job interview.
-Always keep the formality and professionality of an interview in the back of your head when making decisions about your interview attire.
+Always keep the formality and professionalism of an interview in the back of your head when making decisions about your interview attire.

 Wear little or no jewelry and just a little aftershave.
-Bring your briefcase or portfolio with you with your documents such as resume, cover letter, and references in it.
+Bring your briefcase or portfolio with your documents, such as your resume, cover letter, and references in it.

 Business casual job interview attire for men

 If you applied for a more casual job position, you should still figure out what appropriate is for the level of formality within the company.
-You can always check the social media accounts of the company to get a feeling of what people wear to the office.
+You can always check the company’s social media accounts to get a feeling of what people wear to the office.

-The term business casual in general means wearing professional attire without being overly formal.
-To give you an indication; it’s right in between wearing jeans and a t-shirt and wearing a business suit and a tie.
+The term business casual generally means wearing professional attire without being overly formal.
+To give you an indication, it’s right in between wearing jeans and a T-shirt and wearing a business suit and a tie.

 A safe option to go for is to wear a blazer or jacket.
 Even though it’s not mandatory to wear a jacket or blazer to look ‘business’ casual, it will still look good.
-For colors, go for navy blue, black or grey – these colors are easy to match with the rest of your outfit.
+For colors, go for navy blue, black, or grey – these colors easily match with the rest of your outfit.